DLR-AMR/t8code_JOSS/paper.md

 # Conclusion

-In this note we introduce our open source AMR library t8code.
-We give a brief overview of the fundamental algorithms and data structures, namely our modular SFC, and outline a general usage pattern when an application interacts with the library.
-Due to its high modularity, t8code can be easily extended for a wide range of use cases.
+In this note, we introduce our open source AMR library t8code.
+We give a brief overview of the fundamental design principles and high-level operations.
+Due to the high modularity, t8code can be easily extended for a wide range of use cases.
 Performance results confirm that t8code is a solid choice for mesh management in high-performance applications in the upcoming exascale era.

-Future efforts will include an integration of our techniques into simulation use cases with in-depth performance and accuracy evaluations.
-Additionally, we strive to extend all presented features to all element shapes and space dimensions.
-Other possible extensions that we plan to research in the near future are mesh adaption of prism boundary layers and the support for an-isotropic refinement.

 # References